Biexciton-like quartet condensates in an electron-hole liquid: Introduction

-To study non-trivial superfluid state associated with the Cooper instability leading to multi-body bound states, semiconductor systems that consisting of spin-$1/2$ electrons and holes can be a promising candidate, since these can be regarded as four-component fermionic systems with strong interactions.
+To study the nontrivial superfluid state associated with the Cooper instability leading to multibody bound states, semiconductor systems consisting of spin-$\frac{1}{2}$ electrons and holes can be promising candidates since these can be regarded as four-component fermionic systems with strong interactions.
 In such systems, two- and four-body bound states called excitons and biexcitons are formed due to the attractive Coulomb electron-hole interaction~\cite{moskalenko2000bose}.
 Moreover, the formation of polyexcitons consisting of more than two excitonic bound states was reported~\cite{Omachi2013Phys.Rev.Lett.111.026402}.
 While the system is dominated by these bound states, e.g., excitons and biexcitons (or electron-hole plasma at finite temperature), in the low-carrier density regime, the quantum droplet appears as a many-body bound state in the higher density regime (before the semiconductor-metal transition) at low temperature~\cite{Combescot1972J.Phys.CSolidStatePhys.5.23692391,Brinkman1973Phys.Rev.B7.15081523,Comte1982J.Phys.43.10691081,Keldysh1986Contemp.Phys.27.395428}.
-The Bardeen-Cooper-Schrieffer (BCS) to Bose-Einstein condensation (BEC) crossover associated with excitonic pairs with increasing the carrier density has been discussed extensively in the previous theoretical works~\cite{Eagles1969Phys.Rev.186.456,Nozieres1985J.LowTemp.Phys.59.195211,Inagaki2002Phys.Rev.B65.205204,Pieri2007Phys.Rev.B75.113301,Ogawa2007J.Phys.Condens.Matter19.295205,Lozovik2008JETPLetters87.5559,Zenker2012Phys.Rev.B85.121102,Hanai2017Phys.Rev.B96.125206,Conti2017Phys.Rev.Lett.119.257002}.
-In highly-excited CuCl, the condensation of biexcitons were observed~\cite{Chase1979Phys.Rev.Lett.42.12311234,Peyghambarian1983Phys.Rev.B27.23252345,Hasuo1993Phys.Rev.Lett.70.13031306}.
+The Bardeen-Cooper-Schrieffer (BCS)-to-Bose-Einstein condensation (BEC) crossover associated with excitonic pairs with increasing the carrier density has been discussed extensively in previous theoretical works~\cite{Eagles1969Phys.Rev.186.456,Nozieres1985J.LowTemp.Phys.59.195211,Inagaki2002Phys.Rev.B65.205204,Pieri2007Phys.Rev.B75.113301,Ogawa2007J.Phys.Condens.Matter19.295205,Lozovik2008JETPLetters87.5559,Zenker2012Phys.Rev.B85.121102,Hanai2017Phys.Rev.B96.125206,Conti2017Phys.Rev.Lett.119.257002}.
+In highly-excited CuCl, the condensation of biexcitons was observed~\cite{Chase1979Phys.Rev.Lett.42.12311234,Peyghambarian1983Phys.Rev.B27.23252345,Hasuo1993Phys.Rev.Lett.70.13031306}.
 In the past years, the formation of biexcitons was observed also in transition metal dichalcogenide crystals~\cite{You2015Nat.Phys.11.477481,Stevens2018Nat.Commun.9.,Steinhoff2018Nat.Phys.14.11991204,Chatterjee20212DMater.9.015023}.
-Recently, it was reported that biexcitons play a key role for the formation of quantum droplet in photo-excited semiconductors~\cite{AlmandHunter2014Nature506.471475}.
-Moreover, the biexciton condensation has been found in an electron-hole Hubbard model at positive chemical potentials via a sign-problem-free quantum Monte Carlo simulation~\cite{Huang2020Phys.Rev.Lett.124.077601}.
+Recently, it was reported that biexcitons play a key role for the formation of quantum droplets in photoexcited semiconductors~\cite{AlmandHunter2014Nature506.471475}.
+Moreover, biexciton condensation has been found in an electron-hole Hubbard model at positive chemical potentials via a sign-problem-free quantum Monte Carlo simulation~\cite{Huang2020Phys.Rev.Lett.124.077601}.
 Also, two-dimensional semiconductor systems in the biexciton-dominated regime have been investigated at finite temperature~\cite{Florez2020Phys.Rev.B102.115302}.
 These studies suggest that it is important to clarify physical properties of the exciton and biexciton condensates for understanding many-body states at sufficiently low temperature.